Florida Marital Property Laws

 statutory right to elective share of surviving spouse recognized (§§732.201, et seq.)

-Without community property laws in Florida, courts will instead look at some of the following factors to determine situations where a disproportionate division of property is necessary:
+Since Delaware does not adhere to community property laws, courts will instead look at some of the following factors to determine situations where a disproportionate division of property is necessary:

 - Marital Fault: You or your spouse may receive more of the marital property if fault grounds for divorce were present (such as adultery, cruelty, etc.);